| | |

 There is also a strong correlation between age and crime, with most crimes, especially violent crimes, being committed by those ages 20-30 years old.

-The crime rate in the United States is 47.77 which is more than 55 countries.
+The crime rate in the United States is 47.77, more than 55 countries.
 Within the United States, crime rates vary between different states.

-For example, states like Tennessee and Alaska have much higher crime rates than states like Vermont and Maine.
+For example, Tennessee and Alaska have much higher crime rates than those in Vermont and Maine.

 Travel Advisory